Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - Rapid heartbeat or shortness of breath

-Your healthcare provider will ask when your symptoms began, what triggers them, and if anxiety affects your daily activities.
-He will also ask about your medical history and if you have family members with a similar condition.
+Tell your healthcare provider when your symptoms began and what triggers them.
+Tell your provider if anxiety affects your daily activities.
+Your provider will also ask about your medical history and if you have family members with a similar condition.
 Tell your provider about your past and present alcohol, nicotine, or drug use.